DoganM95/Linux-Device-Automount/README.md

 # Linux-Device-Automount
 Docker container to automatically mount linux devices to subfolders in a specified parent folder bound as a volume.
-Intended for use on a DIY NAS running Rockstor, which is missing this capability.
+Intended for use on a DIY NAS running Rockstor, which is missing this capability but probably works univarsally.

 ## Setup
 https://hub.docker.com/r/doganm95/linux-device-automount